Six Steps to Achieve Your Goals

 Then, read it out loud and visualize it every day!
 Feel and express gratitude for already accomplishing your goal!
 DO THIS, don’t skip this step, it is key to getting your head in the right place.
 When roadblocks come up, because they will, being able to tap into the why and the vision will help you to continue to move forward.
 For more on defining your why read this.

 Get your mindset in gear.
 First look at your goal: is it realistic? is it attainable? is it too small? (check out this post all about Impossible goals and why stretch goals are the best, not small ones!).
 Then get clear on what may be your roadblocks.
 What could and will stop or hinder you from moving forward?
 Is it time?
 Is it people?
 Is it morale?
 What has stopped you in the past?
 What beliefs do you need to change?
 Are there some limiting beliefs about yourself and your goal that might stop you from?

 Then identify what is fueling this goal?
 What need, want, or desire?
 Identify what you think about when you think about your goal- what is the main emotion you feel when you take action and when you think about and do your goal activities.
 Figure out why you feel this way and then ask: is this serving me?
 What do I want to feel instead?

 Finally, identify if those emotions are coming form a place of abundance or scarcity.
 If they are coming from scarcity you need to make new, abundant emotions to fuel your goal.
 Ask yourself: what thoughts do I need to think to create those emotions?
 What does it feel like to love my goal?
 What does it feel like to be in abundance?
 Abundant emotions will be hard at first, but you need to practice.
 The best place to start is with feeling love and commitment for your goal.
-Check out my post all about abundance and get my FREE abundance worksheet and check out this post all about Goal Fuel.
+Check out my post all about abundance and check out this post all about Goal Fuel.

 6. Visualize and Let Go